Cell Ranger ATAC2.1 (latest), printed on 03/24/2023

-In addition to MEX format, we also provide matrices in the Hierarchical Data Format (abbreviated HDF5 or H5).
+In addition to MEX format, Cell Ranger ATAC also provides matrices in the Hierarchical Data Format (abbreviated HDF5 or H5).
 H5 is a binary format that can compress and access data much more efficiently than text formats such as MEX - which is especially useful when dealing with large datasets.

 For more information on the format, see the Introduction to HDF5.

 H5 files are supported in Python and we recommend the user to load h5 files in Python using one of the two ways described further below.

 |Cell Ranger ATAC produces two flavors of feature-barcode matrices: the peak-barcode matrix and the transcription factor-barcode matrix.
 Consult Specifying Input FASTQ Files for 10x Pipelines.|

 The top-level of the file contains the matrix HDF5 group, with datasets describing the matrix listed under it.The file hierarchy would look something like this: